 Thanks to L.M., S.L., K.D., M.N., M.T. and Rutgers Extension for photos, warning and identification!

-Below is a picture of a GOOD native “stink bug”, known as the “Western Conifer Seed Bug”, aka Leptoglossus occidentalis.
-This is one you should just put outside of your house and let it alone.
+Below is a picture of a GOOD native “stink bug”, known as the “Western Conifer Seed Bug”, aka Leptoglossus occidentalis This is one you should just put outside of your house and let alone.